Greens think globally, run locally: Green Party 2021 election year-in-review

 The two competed for several left-of-center endorsements.
 Wonsley Worlobah received Democratic Socialists of America (DSA) and Take Action MN, and Gordon received Our Revolution, Sierra Club and MN350.
 Wonsley Worlobah was also endorsed by Socialist Alternative, an endorsement Gordon did not seek.
 A member of both DSA and Socialist Alternative, Wonsley Worlobah made a point of saying she wanted to be the city’s first Black Democratic Socialist City Council member.

 Among organized labor, Gordon was endorsed by the SEIU (Service Employees International Union) Local 26, while Wonsley Worlobah received endorsement from the Minneapolis Federation of Teachers, Unite Here Local 17 and the St. Paul Federation of Educators.
 Arab — a Black Muslim immigrant from Somalia — was endorsed by Laborers International Union of North America (LIUNA) Minnesota and North Dakota, and by AFSCME Council 5.
-Both the Minneapolis Regional Labor Federation AFL-CIO and the Minnesota Nurses Association stayedd out of endorsing in the race.
+Both the Minneapolis Regional Labor Federation AFL-CIO and the Minnesota Nurses Association stayed out of endorsing in the race.

 On his right flank, Gordon faced backlash for supporting a City charter amendment that got national attention, to replace the city’s police department with a Department of Public Safety, “that employs a comprehensive public health approach to the delivery of functions by the Department of Public Safety”.
 Gordon and four of his colleagues co-authored the Charter Amendment (Question #2) after the killing of George Floyd by Minneapolis Police in May 2020 and the ensuing “Summer of Racial Reckoning” that happened across the country.

 Arab opposed the public safety measure and picked up some voters who might have supported Gordon on other issues, but not on this one.
 Citywide, Gordon was one of four incumbents who backed the public safety measure who were not re-elected, amidst a general rightward drift in the Minneapolis electorate.
-For her part, Arab was part of a well-coordinated counter effort of those aligned with the Mayor to oust progressive incumbents.
+For her part, Arab was part of a well-coordinated counter-effort of those aligned with the Mayor to oust progressive incumbents.
 She also supported Question #1, a successful ballot measure that will concentrate more power in the mayor’s office compared to the city council, a measure that Gordon opposed.
 The Minneapolis Star-Tribune, the state’s major newspaper, endorsed both Arab and the strong mayor ballot measure, and criticized Gordon for maintaining that power should rest more diffused with the City Council.

 Ultimately in a ranked choice vote after the fourth and fifth-place finishers were eliminated and their votes redistributed, Gordon was third by 79 votes behind Wonsley Worlobah (2,879 to 2,870).
 Wonsley Worlobah herself trailed Arab by 357 votes.
-In the next round of counting ranked choice votes, Gordon’s more generally progressive votes were transferred, putting Wonsley Worlobah over the top narrowly by 13 votes.
+In the next round of counting ranked-choice votes, Gordon’s more generally progressive votes were transferred, putting Wonsley Worlobah over the top narrowly by 13 votes.

-One can wonder what might have been different if the Public Safety Charter Amendment would have been allowed to have been placed on the November 2020 ballot as originally planned by the Minneapolis city council.
+One can wonder what might have been different if the Public Safety Charter Amendment had been allowed to have been placed on the November 2020 ballot as originally planned by the Minneapolis city council.
 At that time — coming on the heels of the murder of Floyd and the events of the summer of 2020 — and with a larger and more diverse voter turnout in conjunction with a presidential election, the reform may have passed.
 But the Minneapolis Charter Commission blocked action on the measure until 2021, meaning instead it was on the same ballot as Gordon in 2021 while still being a controversy, rather than being an already decided issue from the year before.

 After the election Gordon wrote (in an E-Newsletter his office sent out to residents of his Ward) “I fear that in coming years, history will look back on Minneapolis at this moment as a place where the horrors of police violence were made shockingly plain, causing a worldwide reckoning with racism and police violence, but that Minneapolis then chose to leave that unjust system in place with no meaningful changes.
 I had hoped we would rise to this occasion, and it is sad to see that we did not.”